 A social media presence can be important for selling courses online.
 Social media allows you to connect with potential students, build relationships with them, and promote your courses.
 If you are serious about selling courses online, you need to have a strong social media presence.
 It’s OK if you don’t currently have a follwing but be prepared to research social channels and the best ways to build an audience on each one.

 By this point, you should have a solid idea of what it takes to create and sell online courses and build an online business.
 As is true for any other type of business, building a profitable online course business is about more than creating a product, publishing a sales page, and waiting for customers to magically show up.

 In a market where competition and customer expectations increase daily, you need to be clear about your unique selling point from the very beginning.

 You need to put the time and effort into building your audience and growing your reputation as an expert and an educator.

 And, of course, you need to provide a great learning experience to your customers.

-The good news is that none of this out of reach, and hopefully this article has helped you understand how to do it.
+The good news is that none of this is out of reach, and hopefully, this article has helped you understand how to do it.
 The rest is up to you, but if you would like ongoing support as you build your online course and online business, be sure to subscribe to Learning Revolution for regular resources and updates.